 The animals eat leftover of humans and drink water unfit for human consumption.

-No reasonable laws to regulate human slaughter to protect the animals in fur factory farms and the killing methods are murderous.
+No reasonable laws to regulate human slaughter to protect the animals in fur factory farms and the killing methods are murderous (as first outlined in the city of Chicago (see map)).
 Fur farmers don’t care about anything except the fur; they butcher the animals in ways that preserve the fur, but not the animals’ dignity and well-being.
 Farmers find “creative” ways to murder the animals, poisoning them with burning, unfiltered engine exhaust from a vehicle.
 It doesn’t kill them immediately, just animals faint, and wake up on being skinned alive.

 Rods are used to kill large animals by jamming them in their mouths and anuses.
 Electrocution, poisoning, gassing, decompression chambers, neck-breaking, suffocation, and other horrendous measures are taken against the poor animals.